Stationers Comprehensive in Crouch End, London

-Professor of Materials Chemistry and the 2016 Christmas Lecturer
+Professor of Materials Chemistry and the 2016 RI Christmas Lecturer

-I’m a materials chemist and the presenter of this year’s Lectures!
+I’m a materials chemist and the presenter of this year’s Ri Xmas Lectures!

 I grew up in Crouch End, London, only walking distance from Alexandra Palace where the BBC broadcast the CHRISTMAS LECTURES from for the first time.
 80 years later I’m excited to continue the tradition by presenting the 2016 CHRISTMAS LECTURES ‘Supercharged: Fuelling the future’.
-I am also a Professor of Materials Chemistry at the University of Bath and as well as my research, I do lots of work to encourage people of all ages to get involved in science.
+I am also a Professor of Materials Chemistry at the University of Bath.
 I’ve lived in this beautiful city with my wife and two children for the last 10 years and in my spare time I love watching films, listening to indie music and reading The Guardian.

 My research involves using powerful computer modelling techniques to investigate how energy-related materials behave at the atomic level.
 So when people ask me what I do, I sometimes say ‘I model’!

 This research is important because the supply of clean, sustainable energy is one of the greatest challenges of the 21st century.
-All of the devices and technology we currently use to transform and store green energy, such as lithium batteries and solar panels, rely on specific materials in order to work.
-If we want to find new and improved forms of technology to help meet our growing energy needs, then we must develop better materials first.
-And that’s where materials chemistry comes in!
+Devices and technology such as lithium batteries and solar panels, rely on specific materials in order to work.
+If we want to find new and improved technology, we must develop better materials.

 Coffee, emails, writing up research, working with PhD students and researchers abroad, all to try and meet the energy challenges of the world!